zhilizheng/qsubshcom/README.md

 qsubshcom command["one command |; two command"] num_CPU[1] total_memory[2G] task_name wait_time[1:00:00] other_params

 If you lots of old codes already, you can run it: qsubshcom "bash Your_script.sh" 2 4G you_task_name 10:00:00 ""    .  qsubshcom will submit the command in Your_script.sh to the computing node with 2 CPU core, 4GB memory (in total, not per CPU core), and a walltime of 10 hours.
-The PBS or SGE commands in that file will be ignored, but the {TASK_ID} inline variables in your_script.sh will not be relpaced by array job ID correctly.
+The PBS or SGE commands in Your_script.sh will be ignored (such as ${PBS_ARRAY_INDEX}), so you'd better remove the cluster dependent variables, it will be replaced by empty unexpectly!!!
+If you run the job array in your script, you can relace the ${PBS_ARRY_INDEX} to ${TASK_ID}, it will works on all cluster.

 example:
 ```{bash}